bytetilde/ttydesktop/README.md

     ![mandelbrot](screenshots/mandelbrot.png)
 * `bin/shadows.so`: adds simple drop shadows to windows; needs `hookman.so`
     ![shadows](screenshots/shadows.png)
+* `bin/terminal.so`: a terminal emulator to run ttydesktop inside itself. its also awful

 ## hookman
 hook points for windows, desktop updates, status bar, and other stuff; supports `before`, `after`, and override hooks

 also has `export`, `unexport`, and `call` for cross-app function calling

+apps can register their own hook points too now

 ## license
 GPLv3